grmlin/gremlinjs-website/src/guides.md

 ## The Gremlin
 When you define gremlins with [`G.define()`](api.html#gremlinjs-reference_gremlinjs_gremlinjs-define), GremlinJS creates a Javascript constructor function that later will be instantiated with `new` for every gremlin element found in the document.
-This class inherits from an [abstract Gremlin class](api.html#gremlinjs-reference_gremlin).
+This class inherits from an abstract gremlin class [Gizmo](api.html#gremlinjs-reference_gremlin).
 All it's properties, all the properties added by extensions and all the properties you define are available in every instance of this gremlin type.
 The same applies to classes added with `G.add()`.

 ### Inherited properties
 Every class properly created will add some useful members to every gremlin instance.

-#### Gremlin#data
+#### Gizmo#data

 Object providing all parsed data-attributes of the gremlin's dom element.

 See ["add options"](#master-the-horde_the-gremlin_add-options) for a more detailed explanation.

-#### Gremlin#el
+#### Gizmo#el

 A reference of the dom element the gremlin was added to.
 **This element should always be the starting point for all your dom manipulations, queryselectors etc...**